About the Dynamic Thresholds app

 Dry run results Copied

 Once a metric is selected, a chart is automatically generated on the right-hand side of the screen.
-This chart shows the metrics and thresholds for any matching entity within the last 24 hours.
+This chart shows the metrics and thresholds for any matching entity within the last 24 hours and provides a comprehensive view of your metric behavior.

 Use this chart to preview the behavior of your dynamic threshold configuration.
 Changing the selected metric or adjusting the thresholds and training window sliders will automatically update the chart.